Monday, 19 June 2023

 A female seen on the 5th along the Cerro Gatial trail, a male on the 6th seen by TEC, and a male on the 7th seen very well along the Las Minas trail.

-Poor record shot of a Male White Ruffled Manakin along the Las Minas trail.
+Poor record picture of a Male White Ruffled Manakin along the Las Minas trail.

 Lance Tailed Manakin – Chiroxiphia lanceolata